tjames192/MicrosoftEdge-Extention-msportals.io/README.md

 ## Using this extension
 1. The entension will showup as an "M" icon
-2. After selecting "M" please allow up to ~4 seconds for all links to load
+2. After selecting "M", use the quick filter to search or simply select the drop down links
-3. JQuery styling/refresh takes a moment to update elements